ungleich/cdist/docs/src/man1/cdist.rst

 .. option:: -v, --verbose

     Increase log level, be more verbose.
 Use it more than once to increase log level.
-The order of levels from the lowest to the greatest are:
+The order of levels from the lowest to the highest are:
     ERROR, WARNING, INFO, DEBUG.

 .. option:: -V, --version